Rock opera: 1980s and beyond

+Green Day produced a punk rock opera American Idiot in 2004, followed by 21st Century Breakdown in 2009.

-In 2005 The Protomen debuted, by band The Protomen, who toured in-character performing the dystopian rock opera.
+In 2005 The Protomen debuted, by band the Protomen, who toured in-character performing the dystopian rock opera.
 Because of the science fiction elements of the plot, their music has been called "sci-fi rock".
-A prequel rock opera Act II: The Father of Death was released 2009 and a sequel Act III: This City Made Us in 2025.
+A prequel rock opera Act II: The Father of Death was released 2009 and a sequel Act III: This City Made Us in 2026.
+Act III debuted at number nine on the Billboard Top Album Sales chart for the end of January.
+For the same time period, the Protomen charted at number four on Emerging Artists.

 In an effort to appeal to more modern audiences, opera companies have welcomed more pop and rock influences.
 The resulting rock operas have met varying degrees of success as the worlds of high art and low art mix.
 In Russian music, the term zong-opera (Зонг-опера) is sometimes used, since the first Soviet-Russian rock-opera Orpheus and Eurydice was described with this term, though the term "rock-opera" was already known in the Soviet rock music circles.

 Style

-According to Fleming, rock operas are more akin to a cantata or suite, because they are not usually acted out.
+According to Fleming, rock operas are more akin to a cantata or suite, because they are not usually acted out,[or more accurately oratorios, which are typically operas that are not usually acted out].
 Similarly, Andrew Clements of The Guardian called Tommy a subversively labeled musical.
 Clements states that lyrics drive rock operas, which makes them not a true form of opera.
 Responding to accusations that rock operas are pretentious and overblown, Pete Townshend wrote that pop music by its very nature rejects such characteristics and is an inherently simple form.
 Townshend said that the only goal of pop music is to reach audiences, and rock operas are merely one more way to do so.
 Peter Kiesewalter, on the other hand, said that rock music and opera are "both overblown, massive spectacles" that cover the same themes.
 Kiesewalter, who was originally not a fan of opera, did not think the two styles would mix well together, but his modernized operas with rock music surprised him with their popularity at the East Village Opera Company.

 The performance of these works on Broadway has also courted controversy; Anne Midgette of The New York Times called them musicals with "no more than the addition of a keyboard and a drum set".